 Musculoskeletal System Research

-Musculoskeletal system research in the Mayo Clinic Motion Analysis Laboratory includes the following focus areas:
+Musculoskeletal system research in Dr. Kaufman's Motion Analysis Laboratory has seven focus areas:

 Direct anterior approach and miniposterior approach total hip arthroplasty

-Prospective trial comparing functional outcomes after kinematic and mechanical alignment in total knee arthroplasty
+Prospective trial comparing functional outcomes after kinematic alignment and mechanical alignment in total knee arthroplasty

-The lab's research in this area is aimed at developing a fiber-optic microsensor to measure IMP, determining the relationship between IMP and muscle tension under dynamic conditions for normal muscle in an animal model, developing a mathematical model of IMP, and conducting in vivo human experiments to evaluate the neurophysiology of IMP.
+The lab's research in this area is aimed at developing a fiber-optic microsensor to measure intramuscular pressure, determining the relationship between intramuscular pressure and muscle tension under dynamic conditions for normal muscle in an animal model, developing a mathematical model of intramuscular pressure, and conducting in vivo human experiments to evaluate the neurophysiology of intramuscular pressure.

 Effect of treatment on activity and muscle function in pediatric patients with scoliosis

 The Motion Analysis Lab's goal in this focus area is to understand the effect of the treatment of scoliosis on patients' lives, beyond radiographic findings.